coltorapps/builder/docs/src/app/docs/api/react/interpreter-entity/page.md

 }
 ```

-In the example above, we've hardcoded the schema, but typically, you would retrieve it from a database, for instance.
+In the example above, we've hardcoded the schema, but typically, you would retrieve it from some data source, for instance.